vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

     };

 --------------------------------------
-For Both Procedural and Vertex Shaders
+For Both Fragment and Vertex Shaders
 --------------------------------------

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^